pokhrelapar/AutoGUI-Sudoku-Solver/readme.md

 ## How to run

 Clone the repository.
 Install necessary dependencies.
+Run the following command : python sudokuSolver.py

 Follow the user prompt displayed.
 Input each of the rows (1-9) of the sudoku without any special characters or spaces between two values.
 If a gird is empty, enter the value as 0.
 Always enter the value starting form the first row.
 Enusre that you only enter 9 values in each row.

 Example: If this is the first row of the sudoku, where x marks the empty cells